tairasoul/bitburner-funny-scripts/README.md

 Current contents:

+- Casino cheat script (src/rouletteburn-automated)
+    - Automates the usage of [rouletteburn](https://github.com/paulcdejean/rouletteburn), simulating trusted clicks.
+    - Stops rouletteburn, moves you back to the terminal and stops itself once you reach the profit limit.

 - Port registry (src/services/port-registry.ts)
     - This assigns ports and keeps track of which PIDs use which ports (as long as they tell the registry.)
     - Also can assign the first x available ports to a script.